ivcap-works/ivcap-python-ai-tool/README.md

     "researcher": {
       "role": "Senior Research Analyst",
       "goal": "Uncover cutting-edge developments in AI and data science", "backstory": "You work at a leading tech think tank.
-Your expertise lies in identifying emerging trends. ...", "tools": [
+Your expertise lies in ...", "tools": [
         {
           "id": "urn:ivcap:service:ai-tool.ddg-search",